ahoynacke/CWRUBootcamp_M15_0092722_MechaCar_Statistical_Analysis_Hoynacke/README.md

 If we look at the Lots as a whole we do not see issues but further looking into teh results something want wrong with lot 3.
 The process should be checked for failures.

 # Deliverable 4

+Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

+The statistical study design has the following:
+1. A metric to be tested is mentioned (IV = independent variable, DV = dependent variable)
+- Engine (IV)
+- Safety Rating (IV)
+- Resale Value (IV)
+- Maintenance (IV)
+- MPG (IV)
+- Current Selling Price (DV)

+2. A null hypothesis or an alternative hypothesis is described
+3.
+Null: The Mechacar is priced correct and fairly based on its performance of key metrics for its category
+Alt: The MechaCar is not priced correct and fairly based on its performance of key metrics for its category

+3. A statistical test is described to test the hypothesis and the data for the statistical test is described

+The best test to prove this hypothesis would be a multiple linear regression which would look at the metrics that have the highest correlation to the selling price.
+You would be able to show which comgination of IV and DV (selling price) has the greatest impact on price.